madrobby/zepto/core/_posts/1900-01-01-prependTo.md

   prependTo(target) ⇒ self
 ---

-Prepend elements in the current collection inside the target element(s).
+Prepend elements of the current collection inside each of the target elements.
 This is like [prepend](#prepend), only with reversed operands.

 {% highlight js %}